 Bridlington really should be in the Top 10 dog friendly destinations in Britain!
 We don’t just love this traditional seaside town for it’s two huge dog friendly sandy beaches, (some of North and South Beach is restricted for dogs May – October but there is still a massive area that’s dog friendly and at Fraisthorpe dogs are permitted all year round ) but it is also the start point for one of our favourite coastal walks to Fraisthorpe Beach and back ( 6 miles) and home of Maya’s beloved Richie’s Cafe-bar where free doggy sausages are given to all canine customers.
 Dogs are welcome here inside and out at this seafront licenced cafe and the staff are uber friendly.
 The human food is delicious too.
-Sometimes we do just go to Fraisthorpe, which has a huge beach, accessed by a single track road and is dog friendly all year round, there is private car park, (charges vary according to the season) a campsite, toilet facitlities and usually an ice cream van or two but no shops – but normally we park in Bridlington and enjoy the walk.
+Sometimes we do just go to Fraisthorpe, which has a huge beach, accessed by a single track road and is dog friendly all year round, there is private car park, (charges vary according to the season) a campsite, toilet facitlities a fabulous new dog friendly café called The Cow Shed, which sometimes even stocks doggy ice lollies – much to the girls delight – but normally we park in Bridlington and enjoy the walk.

 There are numerous other dog friendly pubs and eateries in Brid (as we call it in East Yorkshire) too and a couple that we recommend are The Lobster Pot. which has reasonably priced food and welcomes dogs in the patio area and The Ship Inn at Sewerby.
 Sewerby is home to the magnificent Sewerby Hall and Gardens dogs are allowed to visit the beautiful gardens and woodland and there is also a section of the cafe where dogs are permitted.
 You can take a clifftop ramble up to the Hall from Brid or what we normally do is park up at Danes Dyke beach just up the road (an unspoilt sand beach where Maya so enjoys herself) and do the short circular walk (2 miles) to Sewerby.
 A couple of times we have taken the, yes, you guessed it, dog friendly Land Train which runs from Bridlington to Sewerby – you can either buy a travel only ticket or a combined admission ticket.
 Such good fun!!